Identity correlation: Three methods of identity correlation project delivery

-Identity Correlation as a Service (ICAS) – ICAS is a subscription-based service where a client connects to a secure infrastructure to load and run correlation activities.
+Identity correlation as a service (ICAS) – ICAS is a subscription-based service where a client connects to a secure infrastructure to load and run correlation activities.
 This offering provides full functionality offered by the identity correlation solution without owning and maintaining hardware and related support staff.

-Turn-Key Identity Correlation – A Turn-key methodology requires a client to contract with and provide data to a solutions vendor to perform the required identity correlation activities.
+Turn-key identity correlation – A turn-key methodology requires a client to contract with and provide data to a solutions vendor to perform the required identity correlation activities.
 Once completed, the solutions vendor will return correlated data, identify mismatches, and provide data integrity reports.

-Validation activities will still require some direct feedback from individuals within the organization who understand the state of the organizational user base from an enterprise-wide viewpoint, as well as those individuals within the organization who are familiar with each system-specific user base.
+Validation activities will still require some direct feedback from individuals within the organization who understand the state of the organizational user base from an enterprise-wide viewpoint and those within the organization who are familiar with each system-specific user base.
 In addition, some validation activities might require direct feedback from individuals within the user base itself.

-A Turn-Key solution can be performed as a single one-time activity or monthly, quarterly, or even as part of an organization's annual validation activities.
+A turn-key solution can be performed as a single one-time activity, monthly, quarterly, or even as part of an organization's annual validation activities.
 Additional services are available, such as: